evolvedoff/edgefarm/README.md

 ### 1. Install python

-This can be done on the official website [python.org](https://www.python.org/downloads/).
-I would recommend you install the newest stable version.
+This can be done on the official website [python.org](https://www.python.org/downloads/) or via the [Microsoft Store](https://apps.microsoft.com/detail/9nrwmjp3717k?hl=en-us&gl=US).
+I would recommend you install the newest **stable** version.

 ### 2. Install the program